areebbeigh/anime-scraper/README.md

 To automatically add the downloads to IDM/uGet:

 `scrape.py https://www.kickassanime.ru/anime/clannad -s 2 -e 6 -a`

+Additionally, you can change a very tiny bit (for now) of the configuration in `src/config.py`.

+# Supported websites
+- kickassanime.ru

 # Not mine
 anime-scraper uses the following additional "resources":